arcta/server-setup/README.md

 NGINX will be configured to serve locations:

-1. the.domain.com/notebook proxy for iPython Notebook server; which should be limited access; password and ssl at least
+1. the.domain.com/notebook proxy for iPython Notebook server; limited network access

-2. the.domain.com/rstudio/ proxy for R-Shiny server; we'll make it public
+2. the.domain.com/rstudio/ proxy for R-Shiny server; public by default

-3. the.domain.com/ & my.domain.com/projects/ proxy for optional nodeJS demo-apps and static web-presentations (see deployment section)
+3. the.domain.com/ & my.domain.com/projects/ proxy for optional nodeJS demo-apps and static web-presentations (see deployment section) also public by default

 4. the.domain.com/api/ proxy for the projects API (if any)